-Shark Tank Investor Robert Herjavec has been answering your questions on Twitter daily and I have collected my favorites to form an entrepreneurship compilation.
+Shark Tank investor Robert Herjavec has been answering questions on Twitter and here is a compilation of some of my favorite questions for entrepreneurs:

 1) Will business move more permanently to remote workers or do you think it goes back to normal?